lsst-dm/dm_dev_guide/user-docs/index.rst

 Our core style is described by the `Google Developer Style Guide`_, plus a list of customizations.

 - View the `Google Developer Style Guide`_.
--  View the LSST style customizations.
+- View the :doc:`LSST style customizations </user-docs/lsst-specific-content-style-guide>`.

 If the Google Developer Style Guide doesn’t address your situation, you can fall back to these resources: